How to get rid of adware on your Mac

 Removing adware from Mac with CleanMyMac X

 CleanMyMac X can detect and get rid of thousands of threats, making your Mac immune to adware, viruses, worms, spyware, and more.
 With its dedicated Malware Removal tool, all it takes is a couple of clicks to make your Mac as good as new.

-- Download the free version of CleanMyMac X and launch it.
+- Download CleanMyMac X for free and open it.

 - Click on Malware Removal from the sidebar menu.